Skip to sub navigation Skip to main content

 Key business start-up project

-We are investing in a new Business Hub in Sutton in Ashfield.
+We are investing in a new Business Hub at High Pavement House in Sutton in Ashfield.
 From the hub will eventually see a “Headstart” programme being delivered by Nottingham Trent University there, giving new entrepreneurs the skills they need to start their own business.
 This programme is now live and is being delivered digitally.

 In the business hub there will also be: